SFRA

 Reform’ emphasises that this activity is not about restating the challenge to be addressed, the problems it gives rise to, or the underlying causes.
 It is focused foursquarely on the constructive side, identifying feasible interventions and actions that can be taken to change a situation for the better.

 Thinking simultaneously about the political options and the possible specific measures gives a fresh way to narrow down an otherwise limitless set of options.
 It makes it easier for the reform group to see the different possibilities and compare their political, tactical and technical merits.
-This ‘twin track’ can be visualised as a single diagram, as shown opposite.
+This ‘twin track’ can be visualised easily as a matrix, as shown above.
+Click here to go to the Action pages.

 Connect with us on LinkedIn